thangtran76/eks/README.md

 curl "<LOAD_BALANCER_EXTERNAL_IP>"
 We should see the Nginx web page HTML again.
 (If you don't, wait a few more minutes.)
 In a new browser tab, navigate to the same IP, where we should again see the Nginx web page.
-In the CLI, delete everything: eksctl delete cluster dev

 Copy the content of asg-policy.json to your clipboard.
 Switch to the AWS Management Console.